esthermbongo/FlowerGame_FinalProject/README.md

 ﻿# 🌸 Flower Hangman Game

 A cute multilingual word-guessing game built with .NET MAUI!
-Save your adorable flower by guessing the word before all the petals fall away.
+Save your adorable kawaii flower by guessing the word before all the petals fall away.

 ## 🎮 Features

 - 🌍 **Multi-language support** - Play in English, Spanish, or French with real translation
-- 🌸 **Adorable flower** - Watch cute animations as you play
+- 🌸 **Adorable kawaii flower** - Watch cute animations as you play
 - 💡 **Smart hint system** - Get helpful clues when you're stuck
 - 🎯 **Multiple difficulty levels** - Choose from Easy, Medium, and Hard words
 - 🏷️ **Category selection** - Pick from Animals, Food, Plants, or People